alvivar/bite/README.md

     d somelist
     > OK

-To get a value, use **g**.

-    s somekey Some string as a value
-    > OK

-    g somekey
-    > Some string as a value

-    g keywithoutvalue
-    >

 A cool thing about **bite**, is that can make a query to get multiple values from different keys, as long as you use the **dot** notation to connect the keys as parent/children.